domanteli0/kursinis-vrp/main.typ

 - #q[The population in the Hybrid Genetic Search (HGS) algorithm consists of a set of individuals, each representing a potential solution to the CVRP]

+==== Decentralized message passing algorithm for heterogeneous multi-depot vehicle routing problems (2025)

+#q[a novel message-passing algorithm, named AMP-R, based on belief propagation is proposed]

 === Rezultatų palyginimas

+==== New benchmark instances for the Capacitated Vehicle Routing Problem (2017)

 == Tikslas ir uždaviniai